dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 ### Where did it help me

-My datacenter is a yaml file
+My datacenter (ECS cluster, ALB, RDS, applications) is a yaml file

 Create an entire environment with a single command, again and again

+Don't pay for idle, delete an environment when you are not using it

++++

+Easily create dev, qa, CICD and production environments

 +++